jhgaylor/pathfinders-character-tool/readme.md

 - [x] Bring vars like region closer to the tf from the ansible once ansible provider is replaced or upgraded
 - [x] Make service correctly start up when using terraform to start a service via a packer'd ami
 - [x] TF managed ssh key pairs in core
+- [ ] convert ansible to chef-solo
-- [ ] ansible mongodb onto the host
+- [ ] chef mongodb onto the host
-- [ ] ansible mount the ebs volume for mongodb data
+- [ ] chef mount the ebs volume for mongodb data
 - [ ] Get a grasp on tar output folders and get to `/opt/pct-ui/static`

 **Coding**